Manikanta-7342/IntelOneAPI_TraffiKAI/README.md

 The base environment contains a version of Python which is not installed through the Intel channel.
 The environment named oneapi contains the libraries which are installed through the Intel channel.

 ![WhatsApp Image 2023-03-17 at 17 48 27](https://user-images.githubusercontent.com/80829447/225928512-ef24a2a3-c707-41c1-a6eb-76fbf5d2eeef.jpg)
-The Dynamic Traffic Signalling model uses Tensorflow which is optimised using oneDNN.
+The Dynamic Traffic Signalling model is executed on the local system wherein an environment is created and Tensorflow is installed through the Intel channel.
+The AI Analytics Toolkit is used to install and optimize all the libraries which are present in the project.

 ## Time Elapsed